amicuchu/NintendoClientsWiki/PRUDP-Protocol.md

 ### Sequence id
 This is an incrementing value used to ensure that packets arrive in correct order.
 The sequence id of client-to-server packets is separate from the sequence id of server-to-client packets.

+In acknowledgement packets, the sequence id is set to the id of the packet that is acknowledged.

 ### Fragment id
 Big data packets are split into smaller ones.
 The last fragment always has fragment id 0.
 Other fragments have an incrementing fragment id starting at 1.